Places to Go

 Explore the colorful cityscape and lively waterfront of Buffalo-Niagara.
 From the rhythmic beat of Canalside concerts to sizzling cuisine at farm-to-table restaurants and historic museums--there is something for everyone to love.

-After undergoing a remarkable transformation in recent years, Buffalo-Niagara is a cultural hotspot home to art galleries, a burgeoning craft beer scene and dotted with architectural gems throughout its historic neighborhoods--not to mention one of the most magnificent world wonders, Niagara Falls.
+After undergoing a remarkable transformation in recent years, Buffalo-Niagara is a cultural hotspot home to art galleries, a burgeoning craft beer scene and dotted with architectural gems throughout its historic neighborhoods -- and it was named one of the top 52 places to visit in 2018 by the New York Times.
 So start exploring, here's what you need to know for your trip to the Greater Buffalo-Niagara region.

 1. Canalside: Redeveloped from its glory days as the Western terminus of the Erie Canal, Canalside hosts over 1,000 annual events - from summertime concerts and recreation, to ice skating and sports in the winter.